FREQUENTLY ASKED QUESTIONS

 Answers to the stuff we get asked a lot!

 When we first introduced gravel to our event line up, we did so under the CX Sportive name, keeping the Trail Break name for our MTB side.
 But we’re in the process of rolling everything together under Trail Break, for one simple reason; gravel and MTB aren’t completely separate things.
 They are really two different approaches to largely the same type of riding, which is to say open hill / off-road / cross-country trail riding (which is exactly what our events offer).
-Now, that’s a fairly broad description, and “open hill trail” might cover what you think of as traditional MTB or traditional gravel terrain, or more likely, bits of both in the course of the same ride.
+Now, that’s a fairly broad description, and “open hill trail” might cover what you think of as traditional MTB or traditional gravel terrain, or more likely, bits of both over the course of the same ride.
 And then there’s you to consider; depending on your individual experience and riding preferences, your definition of where the line falls between MTB and gravel may differ quite a bit from another rider.

-For a little more detail on specific events, we’re adding a suitability rating guide for different types of bikes to each event’s web page.
+So which bike is going to be right for you for the event you want to enter?
+To help you decide for yourself, you’ll find a suitability rating guide for different types of bikes to each event’s web page.
 This is all just a guide to help you decide which bike to use, or whether the event is going to be right for your bike; ultimately the decision is yours and you’ll be welcome at our events with any bike that you want to bring*.
 And if you’re really not sure, you can always contact us and we’ll be happy to talk it over with you.

 Are e-bikes allowed on your events?

 E-bikes are welcome on our events*.
 When you book your place on the event, just tick the “E-bike” box on the booking form.

 E-bikes are allowed on our events.
 Please ride responsibly on public roads and trails (this applies to any bike!) and be an ambassador for e-bike use; help us establish e-bikes as a positive presence on on the trails through our events!